jounihenrikki/bashy/README.md

 Inspired by 'XDG Base Directory Specification', multiple configuration base paths are supported

 ## Installation
-1. Download and extract bashy-core.zip to your home folder
+1. Download zip files to you home folder and unzip bashy.zip
+2. For command completion, unzip bashy-complete.zip (optional)
+3. For ANSI color support, unzip bashy-color.zip (optional)
+4. For logging, unzip bashy-log.zip (optional)
-2. Run **~/.config/bashy/install.sh** or manually add 'source .config/bashyrc' to you .bashrc file
+5. Run **~/.config/bashy/install.sh** or manually add 'source .config/bashyrc' to you .bashrc file
-3. Run **source ~/.config/bashyrc** (or relogin).
+6. Run **source ~/.config/bashyrc** (or relogin).

+## To get help
+    bashy help [ __library__.bash ]
+      for help on function libraries in ~/bin. or main library bashy.bash if argument is omitted.

+    bashy sekelton-with-comments [ __filename__ ]
+      Create you first script skeleton with comments in ~/bin

+    <command> --help
+      All scripts document themselves.
+Help option is built-in.

+    bashyrc.help
+        Help on functions for interactive use
-## Content
+## Content in bashy.zip
-### Mandatory login script
+    .local/bin/bashy
+      Tool for help and templates for scripts and libraries.

+    .local/bin/bashy.bash
+    .local/bin/setopt.bash
+    .local/bin/validate.bash
+    .local/bin/input.bash
+      Source files for Bashy basic environment and functions, functions for command line option handling, datatype validation and user input.

     .config/bashyrc
       Source this from ~/.bashrc or let 'bashy install' to install the hook.

-### Mandatory source files
-    .local/bin/bashy.bash
-      Bashy basic environment and functions.
+    .config/bashy/*
+      Install script and configuration for .local/bin/bashy
+### Files in bashy-complete.zip
     .local/bin/complete.bash
       Functions for command line completion.

-    .local/bin/setopt.bash
-      Functions for command line option handling.

-    .local/bin/validate.bash
-      Generic functions for datatype validation used also by setopt.bash.
-### Essential executables
-    .local/bin/bashy
-      Companion tool for help and templates for scripts and libraries.
+    .config/bashyrc.d/0bashyrc-complete.bash
+      Initializes command completion on logon.
+Automatically sourced by .config/bashyrc
+### Files in bashy-log.zip
     .local/bin/bashy-logadm
     .local/bin/bashy-logs
       View and manage Bashy logs

-    .config/bashy/install.sh
-      Install or uninstall Bashy hook in ~/.bashrc
-### Extras for demostration and inspiration
+    .local/bin/log.bash
+      Adds logging to scripts
+## Files in bashy-color.bash
     .local/bin/color.bash
-      Functions for terminal colors.
-Will be automatically used by bashy.error() etc. when found.
+      Functions for ANSI colors.
+Will be automatically sourced and used by bashy.error() etc. when found.

     .local/bin/color-cubes
     .config/color/color-names
       Script providing some information on terminal colors.
       Enable 256 colors in your terminal to see all color patterns.

-    .local/bin/array.bash
-      Functions for array manipulation

-    .local/bin/input.bash
-      Functions to prompt for user input

-    .local/bin/bunique.bash
-      Functions for temporary files with automatic cleanup

-    .local/bin/ppcsv
-    .local/bin/csv.bash
-      Functions for comma-separated data and a 'pritty-print' script for demonstration.

-    .local/bin/mutex.bash
-      Functions for mutual exclusion

-    .local/bin/search
-    .config/search/defaults.setopt
-      Search'n'replace tool with extensive set of command line options.
-      Modify default options to your needs.

-    .local/bin/viconfig
-      Demonstrates command completion to help editing files under ~/.config
-### Help commands
-    bashy help [ __library__.bash ]
-      for help on function libraries in ~/bin. or main library bashy.bash if argument is omitted.

-    bashy sekelton-with-comments [ __filename__ ]
-    bashyrc.complete-refresh
-      Create you first script skeleton with comments in ~/bin Run bashyrc.complete-refresh to add a compspec for the command in current shell

-    <command> --help
-      All scripts document themselves.
-Help option is built-in.

-    bashyrc.help
-      function for help on login scripts and configuration
 ## Dependencies and requirements
 Bash 4.4 required, tested also with 5.2.
 Path ~/.local/bin must be in $PATH.